 I laugh a lot over that.

 When Claire was home with an earache on Tuesday, she came to me with this idea that she found on Pinterest (so, nope, this is not an original recipe or anything!)
 With her sweet puppy dog eyes full of hope she said, “Mom, I believe in you!
 We can DO this!”

 So I tried.
 And it mostly worked.

-Peeps Rice Krispy Treats
+Easy?Easter Peeps Rice Krispy Snacks

 What you need to know is the bottom line.
-Were rice krispy treats created with peeps just as wonderful as regular rice krispy treats made with marshmallows?
+Were rice krispy?treats created with peeps just as wonderful as regular rice krispy?treats made with marshmallows?